Ultimate Johnston Real Estate Investing Guide for 2026

 Mortgage Interest Rates

-Conventional lenders charge different interest rates in different parts of the US.
-The stronger risk taken by private lenders is accounted for in higher loan interest rates for their mortgage loans compared to traditional mortgage loans.
+Traditional interest rates may vary by up to a quarter of a percent throughout the United States.
+The higher risk taken by private lenders is reflected in higher mortgage loan interest rates for their mortgage loans compared to conventional mortgage loans.

-Profitable investors regularly search the mortgage interest rates in their community set by private and traditional mortgage firms.
+Experienced note investors regularly check the mortgage interest rates in their community offered by private and traditional mortgage lenders.

 Demographics